Sat Chit Ananda is described in the Sixth chapter of Tejo Bindu Upanishad. The Sage Ribhu continues to describe the nature of Atman.

-is the very existence.
+Sat is the very existence.
 It exists beyond the barriers of time and space.
-It is absolute, unchangeable and unqualified.
-The Chit
+It is absolute, unchangeable, and unqualified.

-means Consciousness.
+The Chit means Consciousness.
 It can be perceivable, understood, and explainable.
 It could not be visible and touchable.
-Ananda

 Atman is Brahman

 Understand that you are the Brahman to drop the identity of the body.
 You are not this body.
-If it is realised, there will be no pain of whatsoever.
+If it is realized, there will be no pain whatsoever.
 You become Sat-chit-Ananda.
 You will enjoy the glory of absolute consciousness.

+Then Who am I?
 I am the transcending Atman.
-I am the Brahman.
+The Brahman I am.
 I am the Brahman only.
-Aham Brahma Asmi.
+Aham Brahmasmi.

 The Four Great Aphorisms.